 What causes cerebral palsy?

 In most cases the cause of the damage to the brain is not known.
 Many times it may simply be a chance error in the way the brain develops.
-Genetic (hereditary) factors may play a part.
+Genetic factors may play a part.
+Genetic means that the condition is passed on through families through special codes inside cells called genes.
 However, some factors are known to increase the risk of developing cerebral palsy:

 - Preterm birth (premature babies) - in particular, babies born before 28 weeks of development.

-- Babies that are part of twins, triplets, or more.
+- Babies who are part of twins, triplets, or more.

 - Infections of the pregnant mother, such as rubella, chickenpox and toxoplasmosis, may be a cause in some cases.